pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas.md

 rad-end

 rad-begin /snap/3.1/cli /snap/3.1/ui /deb/3.1/cli /deb/3.1/ui
-<h2>MAAS 3.1.0 Beta release notes</h2>
+<h2>MAAS 3.1 release notes</h2>

-We are happy to announce the Beta 5 release of MAAS 3.1.
-This release provides many critical bug fixes, on top of the new features provided by earlier Beta releases.
+We are happy to announce that MAAS 3.1 is now available.
+This release provides several new features, as well as a number of critical bug fixes.

-<a href="#heading--cumulative-summary"><h3 id="heading--cumulative-summary">Cumulative summary of MAAS 3.1.0 Beta features and fixes</h3></a>
+<a href="#heading--cumulative-summary"><h3 id="heading--cumulative-summary">Cumulative summary of MAAS 3.1 features and fixes</h3></a>

+ - [Support for LXD clusters](#heading--lxd-clusters): MAAS 3.1 allows you to use LXD clusters with MAAS KVMs.

  - [Improved image sync performance](#heading--image-sync-performance): After the region has downloaded new images, the rack controllers are now much quicker at syncing the new images.

  - [Ability to enlist deployed machines](#heading--enlist-deployed-machines): Users can enlist deployed machines, a top feature poll request.